djradon/public-notes/ar.towards-an-ontological-foundation-of-agent-based-simulation.md

 ### Events

 - Events are individuals that may be composed of temporal parts.
 They happen in time in the sense that they may extend in time accumulating temporal parts.
-An event cannot exhibit change in time like a sub- stance individual
+- An event cannot exhibit change in time like a substance individual
+  - t.2024.07.27.23 don't tell @ned-markosian